Skip to main contentSkip to footer

 Dr Lisa Page (BSc MRCPsych MSc PhD PGCert)

-Clinical Senior Lecturer in Medication Education & Psychiatry and Honorary Consultant Liaison Psychiatrist
+Clinical Associate Professor in Medication Education & Psychiatry and Honorary Consultant Psychiatrist

 E: l.page@bsms.ac.uk

-Area of expertise: Liaison Psychiatry, Neuropsychiatry, Medically Unexplained Symptoms, Environment & Health, Climate Change & Health
+Area of expertise: Liaison Psychiatry, Eating Disorders, Neuropsychiatry, Medically Unexplained Symptoms, Environment & Health, Climate Change & Health

-Research areas: Liaison Psychiatry, Environmental Epidemiology, Sustainability & Health, Self-harm, Suicide, Public Health
+Research areas: Environmental Epidemiology, Sustainability & Health, Self-harm, Suicide, Public Health

-Other relevant positions: Year 5 Lead for Psychiatry
+Other relevant positions: Year 5 Lead for Psychiatry, Personal Tutor

 Biography

-In 2006, Lisa completed an MSc in Public Health at the London School of Hygiene & Tropical Medicine, which triggered an enduring interest in how our mental health is influenced by the environment.
+During her residency, Lisa completed an MSc in Public Health at the London School of Hygiene & Tropical Medicine, which triggered an enduring interest in how our mental health is influenced by the environment.
 She completed a PhD at the Institute of Psychiatry in 2011, which focussed on community responses to environmental incident and mass psychogenic illness.
 Since then, she has continued to have an active interest in the environment and health, especially the links between climate change and mental health.
-She currently serves as the Royal College of Psychiatrists' Associate Registrar for Sustainability and represented the College at COP26 in Glasgow.
-Lisa co-chairs the College's Planetary Health & Sustainability Committee and she is an invited expert to the Greener NHS's NetZero commission into mental health services.
+Between 2020 and 2024, she served as the Royal College of Psychiatrists' Associate Registrar for Sustainability and represented the College at COP26 in Glasgow.
+Lisa continues to be a member of the College's Planetary Health & Sustainability Committee and she was an invited expert to the Greener NHS's NetZero commission into mental health services.

 Research